When Was Running Invented? A Brief History Of Running

 While this story has inspired millions of runners worldwide (myself included) to take on the marathon distance, there’s more to it.

-Pheidippides wasn’t just a guy who ran 25 miles and dropped dead; he was a trained messenger, used to running long distances.
+Pheidippides wasn’t just any guy; he was a trained messenger., used to running long distances to deliver important news.

 Still, his final run from Marathon to Athens set the foundation for the modern marathon—though we’ve added an extra 1.2 miles to the race distance today.

-Blame the British royal family for that—they wanted the race to finish in front of their viewing box at the 1908 London Olympics.
+You can thank the British royal family for adding that extra 1.2 miles so the race could end at their viewing box at the 1908 London Olympics.

 The Rise of The Jogger